With permission, Mr Speaker, I will make a statement regarding the return of students to universities.

 Few people in the House can match my right hon.
 Friend as such a staunch and consistent advocate for high-quality further and technical education, whether through our further education colleges, apprenticeships or independent learning providers.
 He truly is an inspiration not just to me but to so many others to ensure that we provide that for young people in the future.

-On why not enough youngsters on free school meals or white working-class boys are going to university, that is a real issue.
+The question of why not enough youngsters on free school meals or white working-class boys are going to university is a real issue.
 We need to see change.
 We need to look at different options to ensure that those youngsters realise that they can succeed as well at university as all the other youngsters who choose to go.
 We will ensure that we deliver it as we level up across the country over the coming years.